SsnL/blog/about/index.md

 Hello there!

-I am Tongzhou Wang (also go by the name Simon), a second-year undergraduate student at the great UC Berkeley.
+I am Tongzhou Wang (also go by the name Simon), a third-year undergraduate student at UC Berkeley.
 As a person who enjoys engineering and humanity, I am having fun with my majors, computer science and statistics, as well as my intended minor, philosophy.

-In late 2014, I was a software intern at Sellegit Inc, where I worked on website backend as well as an Android app, [Peach](https://peachapp.com/).
-Currently, I am doing undergraduate research with [Professor Stuart Russell](http://www.cs.berkeley.edu/~russell/) at UC Berkeley.
+In summer 2015, I was a software engineer intern at Facebook Inc., where I helped implementing a unified logging framework as well as built internal debugging tools and services based on the logging schema.
+In addition, I am also doing undergraduate research with [Professor Stuart Russell](http://www.cs.berkeley.edu/~russell/) on adaptive MCMC algorithm in first-order inference.

 My fields of interests include: